18mr/documentation/call-tool.md

 On your local machine, reate a new folder.
 Name it what you want the slug to be in the URL, like ``chu-callscript``.
 Create a new file in that folder called ``index.md``.

+### Add your content

+Your thank you page's [front matter](https://github.com/18mr/documentation/blob/master/action-network.md#create-front-matter) is more simple than a petition page's:

+    ---
+    layout: petition-page
+    title: "You're calling Rep. Judy Chu"
+    permalink: /chu-call-script/
+    facebooktext: 'Your Facebook share text.'
+    twittertext: 'Your Twitter share text. %2318MR'
+    ---

+The front matter for facebooktext and twittertext will be the default share text for automatically generated share buttons.
+You'll notice that the hashtag is a random series of characters--that's to help Jekyll generate a functional link for the Twitter share link.

+_Pro Tip: use [this cheat sheet](http://www.w3schools.com/tags/ref_urlencode.asp) to properly encode special characters in Twitter text._

+Once you've done that, compose your thank you page's body.
+This should include a word of thanks, number(s) to call if you aren't connected (_probably skip this if you're setting up a call tool to call multiple members of Congress_), talking points or a call script, and sharing links for after the user has completed the call.

+Check out the way previous [call script pages](https://github.com/18mr/action/blob/gh-pages/chu-callscript/index.md) have been formatted before.
+Note that the actual call script is enclosed by a ``<div class=featurebox>`` which gives it highlighted styling.

 ### Update your thank you page in Action Network

 In the "Response Options" tab, insert the permanent url of the thank you page you just made.